vinvsv97/webpack-demo/README.md

 With any luck, running `npm run build` one last time should give you a good output, and finally, opening `index.html` and looking at the console log should have your sorted user array!

-## Further Loader Practice
+## Further Loader Practice (do on your own if you want!)

+It's possible to use webpack to load `.css` files, letting us treat them as JavaScript *modules* and thus import them the JavaScript (rather than needing to modify the HTML).
+This is helpful for letting different JavaScript files be associated with different CSS files, and webpack can be used to perform further optimizations (bundling multiple files for faster download, minimizing them, etc).

-The webpage doesn't look great yet, because there is no styling (CSS) involved.
+As of right now, the webpage doesn't look great yet, because there is no styling (CSS) involved.
 To practice working with webpack loaders, add an `import` for `main.css` stylesheet to your `index.js`, and modify `webpack.config.js` so that it will bundle that file:

 1. Add the import to your `index.js` file.
 The file path should be _relative_ to the `index.js` file.